prachi02/LoginUITests/README.md

 * Second way:

-  Import the project in environment
+  Import the project in environment(one can use eclipse)

   Make sure the path for Java is set